 You can find out where goods are most valuable by hovering your mouse over the item while trying to sell it in a village.
 If the item has a green price listed, it's cheaper than normal, while red means it's more expensive.

 Prices change as the village's stock of that item rises and falls, so try to sell only what you need to sell rather than everything you have.
 Settlements also have a cap on how much they can pay for your goods, so once you've got all their money, go elsewhere to sell the rest.

-The types of troops you have in your army affect your movement speed in the world map.
+The types of troops you have in your army affect your movement speed on the world map.
 If you have a lot of men on horses, you'll move a lot faster than if your army has lots of looters running on foot.

 While following rumours from caravans and clever investments in certain types of items for trade is certainly the best way to make lots of money, there are a few more ways that you can make a quick buck.
-Here are just a few of them.
+Here are just a few of them:

 - Completing quests can give you a small cash injection.
 Go to a settlement and click on a person of influence with a blue exclamation point in their portraits to talk to them.
 Quests can range from delivering items to another town, fending off raiders, bringing estranged family back to their families, etc.

 - Loot horses from defeated foes to increase your carrying capacity.
 You can also buy them from towns, but they appear often in loot from battles.

 - Prisoners can be sold at taverns in larger towns.
 The better class of warrior the prisoner is, the more gold you get for the ransom.

 - Sell your plunder obtained by winning battles in towns for a small amount of gold.